nikotsunami/osce/README.md

     one of the users is creating a new Semester, then the other user only sees it when reloading the whole browser window. (because the navigation never gets updated with new data)
+- SimPat:
+  * *When deleting a simpat that has assigned Scars, the application tries to delete the scar as well.*
 - Examinators:
   * SimplePager is missing in Examinator table
 - Role Definitions: